memseer/docs.memseer.com/docs/examples/keep_in_touch.md

 ![](../../assets/images/examples/keep_in_touch/sister_jesse.png)

-Click on “add last time the event took place”, pick the date you contacted Jesse last time, add notes and click “save”.
+Click on “add record”, pick the date you contacted Jesse last time, add notes and click “save”.

 ![](../../assets/images/examples/keep_in_touch/add_new_record.png)

 Back at the dashboard you can see next time you should contact Jesse.
-More over you can add event, let’s say you want to remember a flower shop that had great selection and delivered on time.
-Click “+ event”, give it a name (ex.: “send birthday flowers”), pick a date when you sent flowers, add notes and click “save”.
+More over you can add record, let’s say you want to remember a flower shop that had great selection and delivered on time.
+Click “+ New Record”, give it a name (ex.: “send birthday flowers”), pick a date when you sent flowers, add notes and click “save”.

 ![](../../assets/images/examples/keep_in_touch/add_new_record_2.png)

-You can view all the events by click on “sister Jesse”.
+You can view all the records by click on “sister Jesse”.

 ![](../../assets/images/examples/keep_in_touch/record_log_for_sister_jesse.png)